 Sonya is a young woman who reached out to me about her ovarian cyst struggle.
 Having gone undiagnosed for a long period of time, she eventually found relief (and just in time too).
 In this blog, I’m going to share her story with you.

-I share my story as well as others so that women know the symptoms to look out for and the testing to demand from their doctors.
+I share complex ovarian cyst stories so that women know the symptoms to look out for and the testing to demand from their doctors.
 It’s as simple as an ultrasound, yet, as you will see in Sonya’s story, many doctors aren’t sensitive to female-specific medical issues.

 SONYA’S STORY – STRUGGLE DIAGNOSING OVARIAN CYST